 Determining fault in a slip and fall injury

 A slip and fall injury is not always the property owner’s fault.
 Floors are likely to get wet, and certain objects serve their meaningful purpose on the ground.
 Everyone has an obligation to pay attention to their surroundings.
 That being said, property owners need to maintain a safe and stable environment.
 They need to make sure that their property does not have dangerous conditions which can easily lead to a slip and fall injury.
-For a property owner to be legally responsible for your slip and fall injury, the property owner or an employee:- Must have caused the dangerous condition;

 - Must have neglected to fix the dangerous condition; or